Endonym and exonym: Exonyms as pejoratives

 Matisoff wrote, "A group's autonym is often egocentric, equating the name of the people with 'mankind in general,' or the name of the language with 'human speech'."

 In Basque, the term erdara/erdera is used for speakers of any language other than Basque (usually Spanish or French).

 Ancient Greeks thought that all non-Greeks were uncultured and so called them "barbarians", which eventually gave rise to the exonym "Berber".

 Slavic people

 Exonyms often describe others as "foreign-speaking", "non-speaking", or "nonsense-speaking".
 One example is the Slavic term for the Germans, *nemtsi, possibly deriving from plural of *nemy ("mute"); standard etymology has it that the Slavic peoples referred to their Germanic neighbors as "mutes" because they could not speak the "language".
-The term survives to this day in the Slavic languages (e.g. Ukrainian німці (nimtsi); Russian немцы (nemtsy), Slovene Nemčija), and was borrowed into Hungarian, Romanian, and Ottoman Turkish (in which case it referred specifically to Austria).
+The term survives to this day in the Slavic languages (e.g. Ukrainian німці (nimtsi); Russian немцы (nemtsy), Slovene Nemci (nemsty)), and was borrowed into Hungarian, Romanian, and Ottoman Turkish (in which case it referred specifically to Austria).

 One of the more prominent theories regarding the origin of the term "Slav" suggests that it comes from the Slavic root *slovo (hence "Slovakia" and "Slovenia" for example), meaning 'word' or 'speech'.
 In this context, the Slavs are describing Germanic people as "mutes"—in contrast to themselves, "the speaking ones".